-March 2021: $22 million employee reward (for Government’s recovery of $105 million)
+- March 2021: $22 million employee reward (for the Government’s recovery of $105 million)

-February 2021: $1.9 million employee reward (for Government’s recovery of $11.2 million)
+- February 2021: $1.9 million employee reward (for the Government’s recovery of $11.2 million)

-January 2021: $25 million employee reward (for Government’s recovery of $25 million)
+- January 2021: $25 million employee reward (for the Government’s recovery of $25 million)

-August 17, 2016: A former medical assistant who worked for Dr. David Spellberg of Naples Urology Associates in Florida, a division of 21st Century Oncology, will receive a whistleblower award of $37,500 from the $250,000 Florida urologist Robert A. Scappa, a urologist with 21st Century Oncology division Scappa Urology, agreed to pay to resolve allegations that he violated the False Claims Act.
+- August 17, 2016: A former medical assistant who worked for Dr. David Spellberg of Naples Urology Associates in Florida, a division of 21st Century Oncology, will receive a whistleblower award of $37,500 from the $250,000 Florida urologist Robert A. Scappa, a urologist with 21st Century Oncology division Scappa Urology, agreed to pay to resolve allegations that he violated the False Claims Act.
 The urologist caused claims to be submitted to federal health care programs for laboratory tests that were not medically necessary.
 The whistleblower previously received a whistleblower award of $3.2 million from the $19.75 million settlement previously reached with 21st Century Oncology.
 The medical assistant was represented by Benjamin H. Yormak.